JUJY-OIDC/.github/profile/README.md

 # 👋 Hi, We are JUJY
 We are developing **Etcd-AutoBackup** service that backup k8s cluster's etcd snpshot data automatically.
 ETCD plays an important role in maintaining the stability and reliability of the cluster.
 If ETCD data is stored in a cloud environment to prevent accidents, the risk of data loss can be reduced.
-So we set our sights on creating etcd autobackup service.
+So we set our sights on creating etcd autobackup service which is **🕹️automatic** & **🌼user-friendly** using **Helm** and **Cloud**.
 ## 🧸 Our team values
 - Autonomy and Accountability
 - Learning and Knowledge Sharing